florian-beetz/bachelor-thesis/thesis.md

 Despite all the encountered problems, such a huge change as the introduction of +JPMS is unknown to previous releases of Java.
-It is questionable, if the accelerated release cycle of Java helped slowing down the adoption of Java 9 in popular libraries and tools, as Java 9 is already outdated and unsupported since March 2018, or if developers will wait until the release of the next +LTS release -- Java 11 -- in September 2018, which will be
+It is questionable if the accelerated release cycle of Java helped slowing down the adoption of Java 9 in popular libraries and tools, as Java 9 is already outdated and unsupported since March 2018, or if developers will wait until the release of the next +LTS release -- Java 11 -- in September 2018, which will be